WooCommerce Guide: How to Start an Online Store in 1 Hour

-If you have a different host or type of plan, you’ll often be able to install WordPress by using your cPanel.
-In general, you’ll need to log into your hosting account, find the installation button or link, and follow the resulting prompts.
+If you have a different host or type of plan, you’ll need to log into your hosting account, find the installation button or link, and follow the resulting prompts.
 If you’re lucky, your host will simplify the process even if WordPress doesn’t come pre-installed.

 Select WordPress on the next screen, and you’ll be presented with a few fields to fill out.
 You can select the domain to use under Install to.

 You can usually leave the other fields alone since they contain more advanced options.
 Check the Deluxe Install button if you want your site to come with some handy themes and plugins pre-installed, then select Install it for me now!
 After that, you’ll be sent an email at the address associated with your DreamHost account.
 It will contain your username and a link to your new site.

 Finally, in some cases, you may need to install WordPress manually.
 This is a little more involved, requiring a few additional tools, but can still be completed in less than five minutes.
 If you find yourself in that situation, we recommend following WordPress’ own handy installation tutorial.

 Next up, we have another step you may be able to skip entirely.
 After all, our WooCommerce hosting comes with the plugin pre-installed and pre-configured.
 This way, you’re ready to start building your online store from the moment you first visit your new site.